 The 2014 Annual Conference of the American Library Association will include presentations by University of Illinois Library faculty on topics including coordination of digital collections and shared print initiatives, resources for genealogy research, digital humanities, the value of instructional and undergraduate research services, and more.

 The conference begins with preconference activities Thursday, June 26 and runs through Tuesday, July 1.
 If you will be there, consider dropping by to see one of the following presentations!

-Congratulations to all those library faculty and academic professionals who published during the Fall 2013 semester!
+Congratulations to the Illinois librarians publishing in Spring of 2014!
+The past several months saw book and article publications on art history, digital preservation, book collecting, and more.
 The following publications have been submitted to the blog.
-Significant research publications are also added to the Major Publications by Library Faculty Database.
+Significant research publications from those listed below are also added to the Major Publications by Library Faculty Database.

 Spring 2014 saw Illinois librarians leading the discussion on topics as diverse as information literacy, open access, and Puerto Rican archives.
 Below are just some of the many presentations they gave at conferences, special occasions, and more.